Available for the following Plan types:

 Can I track more than one metric on a single Card?

 At this time, unfortunately not.
 However, many of these use cases can be completed by choosing multiple segments or using dimensionality.
-If you would like to see 2+ metrics on a card, please Rage Click this button to let us know!
+If you would like to see 2+ metrics on a card, please send us a message and let us know!